achatcher/CHW2/README.md

-# CHW - Community Heart & Wellness Website
+# CHW - Chicago Holistic Women Website

-A responsive, professional website for CHW (Community Heart & Wellness), supporting women from menarche to menopause and beyond.
+A responsive, professional website for CHW (Chicago Holistic Women), supporting women from menarche to menopause and beyond.

 ## Features